Sofia-Santilli/Completed_Projects/README.md

 12. **Planning and Reasoning**:
 * for the Planning part, I wrote an essay with an overview of the  methods applied in the last decades in order to solve path planning problems, explaining in details why RRTs gained the attention of many researchers.
-Then different versions of the Rapidly-exploring Random Tree algorithms are presented and their functioning is explained also through pseudocode.
+Then different versions of the Rapidly-exploring Random Tree algorithms are presented and their functioning is explained also through pseudocode.
 Their properties are highlighted and comparisons between them are done.
 * for the Reasoning part, three answers to reasoning problems.